statgen/bravo-infrastructure/readme.md

 ## Dependencies

+Make sure to record the names of the keypair, bucket, and domain you'll be using.
+They are required input parameters to the terraform provisioning.

 ### Software
 - An [AWS account](https://aws.amazon.com).
 The resources will incur charges to your account.
 - [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)